piotrmiskiewicz/kyma-environment-broker/docs/contributor/02-60-plan-configuration.md

 ```

 > [!NOTE]
-> Bindings are not required to create a Kyma.
+> Bindings are not required to create a Kyma instance.

-You can find more details in the [Kyma Bindings](../user/05-60-kyma-bindings.md) document.
+For more information, see [Kyma Bindings](../user/05-60-kyma-bindings.md).

 ## Kyma Custom Resource Template Configuration

 Kyma Environment Broker (KEB) uses the Kyma custom resource template to create a Kyma CR.
-If you want to define a custom Kyma CR template, define `runtimeConfiguration` setting according to [Kyma Custom Resource Template Configuration](02-40-kyma-template.md), for example:
+If you want to define a custom Kyma CR template, define the `runtimeConfiguration` setting according to [Kyma Custom Resource Template Configuration](02-40-kyma-template.md), for example:

 ````yaml
 runtimeConfiguration: |-